 Teen Missions has trained and sent out more than 80,000 teens from over 20 countries on short-term missions trips since 1970.
-Now, for the first time, Native American youth can join together to make a difference serving the Lord on exciting work and evangelistic teams.
+Now, Native American youth can join together to make a difference serving the Lord on exciting work and evangelistic teams.

 • Team members and leaders are trained for 10 days at the Lord’s Boot Camp, hosted at Western Indian Ministries near Window Rock.
 They will be trained in their spiritual walk as well as in basic construction skills.
 They will also learn to share God’s love through puppets, drama, songs, and testimonies.

 • During Boot Camp (training) all members will participate in an Obstacle Course each morning which will help team members work together as a team.
 Personal devotions, Scripture memory, Bible study and evening rallies are a part of the training.
 Teams will then travel to their Project locations for three weeks of ministry involving work and evangelism.
 They will then return to Window Rock for Debrief.